Falcon One Aerial Imaging

 Falcon One Aerial Imaging gives local businesses an affordable avenue to use Aerial Video Imaging or Still Photography for Real Estate Marketing, General Marketing, TV Commercials, Special Events.
 Additionally we offer Aerial Inspection of construction sites, roofs and or Agriculture locations.
 Hiring a manned aircraft such as a helicopter or fixed wing aircraft can be extremely expensive!!
 We can save you thousands of dollars.
 Our new clients are pleasantly surprised how affordable we are.

 Our Drone pilots are FAA Certified as Commercial Remote Pilots and are re-certified every two years.
-Our Quadcopter aircraft are FAA Commercially registered and each flight is insured thru VeriFly© Drone Insurance NYC producer license number 1417833 with a $5 million liability covering property damage and possible injury.
+Our Quadcopter and Hexacopter aircraft are FAA Commercially registered and each flight is insured thru VeriFly© Drone Insurance NYC producer license number 1417833 with a $5 million liability covering property damage and possible injury.

 Why I started Falcon One Aerial Imaging?: "I wanted to do something that I truly enjoyed, that was fun, challenging and a benefit to others." - Anthony D.